The Princeton Review: Corporate history

 The Princeton Review was founded in 1981 by John Katzman, who—shortly after graduating from Princeton University—began tutoring students for the SAT from his Upper West Side apartment.
 A short time later, Katzman teamed up with Adam Robinson, an Oxford-trained SAT tutor who had developed a series of techniques for "cracking the system."
 Katzman built the Princeton Review into a national and then international operation and was CEO until 2007, when he was replaced by Michael Perik.

 In March 2010, Perik resigned and was replaced by John M. Connolly.
 In April 2010, the company sold $48 million in stock for $3 per share, and a short time later was accused of fraud in a class action suit filed by a Michigan retirement fund, which claimed The Princeton Review leadership exaggerated earnings to boost its stock price.
 In 2012, the company was acquired by Charlesbank Capital, a private equity fund, for $33 million.
 On August 1, 2014, the Princeton Review brand name and operations were bought for an undisclosed sum by Tutor.com, an IAC company, and Mandy Ginsburg became CEO.
-The company is no longer affiliated with its former parent, Education Holdings 1, Inc. On March 31, 2017, ST Unitas acquired The Princeton Review for an undisclosed sum.
+The company is no longer affiliated with its former parent, Education Holdings 1, Inc. after they filed for Chapter 11 bankruptcy in 2013.
+On March 31, 2017, ST Unitas acquired The Princeton Review for an undisclosed sum.
 In January 2022, Primavera Capital Group acquired The Princeton Review and Tutor.com from ST Unitas.